Samsung/tizen-docs/docs/application/native/guides/applications/service-app.md

    - Low memory callback

-     This callback is called when the device is low on memory.
+     This callback is called when the device is low on memory:

      ```
      void